ravenleeblack/Elle-OS/README.md

 ## IMPLEMENTED
 - Bootloader loads the core without relying on a file system.
 - Switch to graphical mode.
-- There are minimum framebuffer functions to draw or write a mark, strand, or hex.
+- A few framebuffer functions to write a mark, strand, or hex to screen using pixels.

 ## TODO
 - Multitasking with events and threads